fluencelabs/marine/README.md

 ```
 - Multiple arguments with primitive Rust types (`bool, u8, u16, u32, u64, i8, i16, i32, i64, f32, f64, String, Vec<u8>`) and only one return argument could be used

-- Build project with `fce build` (supports --release and all other cargo flags now)
+- Build project with `fce build` (supports --release and all other cargo flags as usual)

 - Copy wasm file from `target/wasm32-wasi/debug` or `target/wasm32-wasi/release` to directory with other modules